 A) Enter in the newsroom size division for which the larger collaborating partner would be eligible.
-See the Rules page on additional things to consider if your work included partnering with one or more other outlets.
+See the Rules page on additional things to consider if your work included work with one or more other outlets.

 Q) I work for a small bureau or division that is part of a large news organization.
 Which newsroom size do I enter?

 A) Enter the size division reflecting the newsroom resources available to you to produce the work.
 If you received no material support from any other office or division, enter based on your local newsroom.
-But if your work benefited from reporting from other bureaus, say, or editing, programming, or graphics from a centralized desk, enter in the division that corresponds to the staffing of the combined newsrooms.
+But if your work benefited from reporting from other bureaus, or editing, programming, or graphics from a centralized desk, enter in the division that corresponds to the staffing of the combined newsrooms.